KapiWilq/HitErrorMeter/README.md

 - [X] Add support for hiding the in-game score meter (using the [Files API](https://github.com/tosuapp/tosu/wiki#files-api) and the `settings.background.dim` property)
 - [X] Allow for slightly more customization of the Unstable Rate display
 - [X] Add support for adjusting hit error tick appear and disappear duration
-- [ ] Add support for mania converts (current status: waiting for a new tosu release with a new `beatmap.isConvert` field, see [the conversation in the tosu support server](https://discord.com/channels/1056534107330445362/1185957776665628764/1302703274125824102))
+- [X] Add support for mania converts (current status: waiting for a new tosu release with a new `beatmap.isConvert` field, see [the conversation in the tosu support server](https://discord.com/channels/1056534107330445362/1185957776665628764/1302703274125824102))
+- [X] Update `index.js` to use the new tosu v4 API (notably the `play.mods.rate` field)
+- [ ] Add support for adjusting the moving average arrow animation duration

 # Roadmap to v1.1
-- [ ] Update `index.js` to use the new tosu v4 API (notably the `play.mods.rate` field)
-- [ ] Stretch: Add support for StreamCompanion (will think about this only after tosu v4 is released)
+- [ ] Add support for StreamCompanion

 ## Support